txt/seng18/doc/syllabus.md

 - Unanticipated absences.
 Examples include:
      - Short-term illness or injury
      - Death or serious illnesses in the family when documented appropriately.

-#### Attendance in Week1

-Regarding attendance in week one, material will be presented n the first week  that is important for the course, assignments, and exams.
-Groups will be formed for project(s).
-It will be each student's
- responsibility to make up any missed lecture material or sort out group membership after your return, and you should not expect the instructor or TAs to offer any make up or other supplemental material for the days that you miss.

 ### Expected Workload